-Graduate work for the MAT degree, the MEd degree, the EdS degree, and the EdD degree must be completed within five years of admission into the program.
+Graduate work for the MAT degree, the MEd degree, and the EdS degree must be completed within five years of admission into the program.
+Graduate work for the EdD degree must be completed within seven years of admission into the program.
+EdS graduates who wish to return to Carson-Newman to complete the EdD degree must do so within 7 years from the time of their acceptance to the EdS program.